USEPA/play-freeboard/readme.md

 # Play Freeboard!

-## Brief Project Description
+## Project Description

 This repository contains a script for retreiving location-specific storm event data from the Precipitation Frequency Data Server published by the National Oceanic and Atmospheric Administration (NOAA).
-Data from the storm event can be used establish or check freeboard for secondary containment berms used to control spills from storage tanks.
+Data from the storm event can be used to establish or to evaluate freeboard for secondary containment berms used to control spills from storage tanks.
+See Spill Prevention, Control, and Countermeasure Plan (SPCC Plan) regulations at 40 CFR 112.8(c):  bulk storage tank containments need to have sufficient freeboard to contain precipitation.

 ### Credits